-Here, we look to follow a similar method that leads to a simple analytical expression for the partial information [see Eqs. (\ref{eq:eta_E}-\ref{eq:rho_SEf})], provided in Eq. (\ref{eq:QMI_2qE}), with the purpose of reproducing the results shown in Fig. \ref{PIP(ii)}.
+Here, we look to follow a similar method that lead to a simple analytical expression for the partial information [see Eqs. (\ref{eq:eta_E}) and (\ref{eq:rho_SEf})], provided in Eq. (\ref{eq:QMI_2qE}), with the purpose of reproducing the results shown in Fig. \ref{PIP(ii)}.
 If we again assume on average that

 then the density matrix $\rho_{SP_f}$ is given by

 using the basis states $\{\ket{g,\widetilde{0}_{P_f}},\ket{g,\widetilde{1}_{P_f}},\ket{e,\widetilde{0}_{P_f}},\ket{e,\widetilde{1}_{P_f}}\}$.
 It turns out the partial information is then